Hrabovszki1023/OKW/README.md

 # OKW

-OKW - OpenKeyWord is a powerful extension to your existing test-framework such as JUnit or TestNG.
+OKW - OpenKeyWord is a powerful extension to your existing test-framework such as JUnit or TestNG or * Cucumber ( [Cucumber Calculator Example](Cucumber-Calculator-Example) )

 OKW is absolutely free, both for open source projects and commercial projects.